The establishment of the Guangfu Campus in 1966 helped to nurture free-spirited students with abilities to think critically

-Considering that good campus environments help to create a positive learning climate, NCKU decided to plan the Guangfu Campus addition in 1966, so that the university could be home to more new colleges and departments and offer a spacious environment for these young learners.
-As the College of Liberal Arts and College of Business were located in this new campus, the students with majors of liberal arts and business management began to bring a different vibe to the university.
+A good campus environment gave rise to a positive academic climate.
+In 1966, the establishment of the Guangfu Campus by the university provided a more spacious environment for its students and a home to new colleges and departments.
+As the College of Liberal Arts and the College of Business were located in this new campus, the students with majors of liberal arts and business management began to bring a different vibe to the university.

-Compared to two other campuses, the Guangfu Campus boasts more outdoor spaces and a tranquil atmosphere.
+Compared to the campuses of Cheng Kung and Sheng Li, the Guangfu Campus boasts more outdoor spaces with a tranquil atmosphere.
 Since the completion of this campus, many students have been found taking a leisurely walk along the lake, contemplating under a tree or passing through the Minor West Gate, or discussing high-stakes topics on the lawn of Banyan Park.
-All NCKU students have enjoyed freedom and become independent thinkers under this circumstance since decades ago.
+Most of them have enjoyed the freedom of leisurely walks in pleasant surroundings as they learned to become independent thinkers under ideal conditions over the last several decades.

-Due to the limited budget, the university decided to dig out a lot of earth surrounding the College of Liberal Arts (currently the building which houses the Dept. of History) so as to start the earthworks of a playground in 1970.
+Due to the limited budget, the university decided to excavate earth surrounding the College of Liberal Arts (currently the building of the History Department) in order to lay the foundation of a playground in 1970.
 The results were pretty satisfactory when the playground on the Guangfu Campus was successfully built, and a beautiful lake was renovated in front of the College of Liberal Arts for all to enjoy.

-The spacious Guangfu Campus has brought positive energy to the university while helping students to be ambitious and open-minded and able to think critically.
+The spacious Guangfu Campus has brought positive energy to the university while helping students to think critically.
 Our alumni have participated in industries and activities that contribute to society over the years.

 An event held by the Dept. of Business Administration.
-The place where students danced together was turned into Cheng Kung Lake years later.
-(Picture by courtesy of the National Cheng Kung University Museum/ the class book of class 1973)
+The place where students gathered to dance was turned into Cheng Kung Lake years later (Courtesy of NCKU Museum/Class of 1973 Yearbook)